myvivarium/MyVivarium/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LGPL License - see the [LICENSE](LICENSE) file for details.